hai-vr/documentation/docs/products/prefabulous-avatar/hai-components/assign-uv-tile.md

 Sets the UV Tile of vertices that are moved by a blendshape.

-This is meant to be used in tandem with shader features, especially [Poiyomi's UV Tile Discard](https://www.poiyomi.com/special-fx/uv-tile-discard).
+This is meant to be used in tandem with shader features, especially [Poiyomi Toon UV Tile Discard](https://www.poiyomi.com/special-fx/uv-tile-discard).

 <video controls muted width="816">
     <source src={require('../img/13rQ7HGwPr.mp4').default}/>